umang301/MAC-MIS/README.md

 # MAC-MIS
-MAC-MIS a Web Application for MAC program of University of Windsor which keeps track of student from registration to graduation to alumni.
+MAC-MIS is a Web Application for MAC program of University of Windsor which keeps track of student from registration to graduation to alumni.
 Main functionalities include:
 	•	Staff user accounts
 	•	Faculty user accounts
 	•	Student user accounts